JuliaHEP/RootIO.jl/docs/src/examples.md

 ### Example 6: Table/DataFrame

 This example illustrates how to store a table (in the `Tables.jl` sense), like a `NamedTuple` or a `DataFrame` from the `DataFrames.jl` package.

-_⚠ This example is not yet working with this RootIO version._

 ```julia
 using RootIO, ROOT